 How do I become a volunteer?

 The first step is to fill out our Volunteer Registration Form to let us know about you and what you are interested in doing and learning.
 Before you can participate in any volunteer activities, you will also need to submit a signed Waiver and Release.
-These documents may be sent to firstname.lastname@example.org or submitted in person.
-A limited number of forms may be available at the farm, but we encourage you to complete these forms before you stop by.
-Once we have received your Volunteer Registration form, you will be contacted by email with further information, or you can simply stop by the farm during our volunteer hours.
-We may also send out periodic emails with information on specific volunteer opportunities.
+These documents may be submitted in person.
+Information regarding volunteer hours and tasks can be found on our website and Facebook page, and we may also send out periodic emails with information on specific volunteer opportunities.